-Denton County Transportation Authority (DCTA) requires that prime contractors not terminate a DBE subcontractor listed on a bid/contract with a DBE contract goal without DCTA'S PRIOR written consent.
+DCTA requires that prime contractors not terminate a DBE subcontractor listed on a bid/contract with a DBE contract goal without DCTA'S PRIOR written consent.
 Prior written consent will only be provided where there is "good cause" for termination of the DBE firm, as established by Section 26.53(f)(3) of the DBE regulation.

-Before transmitting to Denton County Transportation Authority (DCTA) its request to terminate, the prime contractor must give notice in writing to the DBE subcontractor, with a copy to DCTA, of its intent to request to terminate and/or substitute, and the reason for the request.
-A copy of this notice must be provided to Denton County Transportation Authority (DCTA) prior to consideration of the request to terminate.
+Before transmitting to DCTA its request to terminate, the prime contractor must give notice in writing to the DBE subcontractor, with a copy to DCTA, of its intent to request to terminate and/or substitute, and the reason for the request.
+A copy of this notice must be provided to DCTA prior to consideration of the request to terminate.
 The DBE will then have five (5) days to respond and advise Denton County Transportation Authority (DCTA) of why it objects to the proposed termination.

-In those instances where "good cause" exists to terminate a DBE's contract, Denton County Transportation Authority (DCTA) will require the prime contractor to make good faith efforts to find another DBE subcontractor to substitute for the original subcontractor.
-These good faith efforts shall be directed at finding another DBE to perform at least the same amount of work under the contract as the DBE that was terminated, to the extent needed to meet the contract goal established for the procurement.
-The good faith efforts shall be documented by the contractor.
+In those instances where "good cause" exists to terminate a DBE's contract, DCTA will require the prime contractor to make good faith efforts to replace a DBE terminated or has otherwise failed to complete its work on a contract with another certified DBE, to the extent needed to meet the contract goal.
 We will require the prime contractor to notify the DBE Liaison officer immediately of the DBE's inability or unwillingness to perform and provide reasonable documentation.